MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-team-deal-room-template.md

 ---
 title: Set up a team using the deal room template
-description: Learn how to set up a team using a deal room team template in the Copilot for Sales add-in for Outlook. ms.date: 09/29/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Learn how to set up a team using a deal room team template in the Copilot for Sales for Outlook. ms.date: 09/29/2025 ms.topic: how-to ms.service: microsoft-sales-copilot